To avoid missteps, check the following points:

 FLANNEL

-THE SHIRT THROUGH THE TIMES
+THE SHIRT THROUGH THE ERA

-Now democratized, it has many variations: on the cuffs (musketeer, simple, beveled), on the collar (French, English, American, button-down, Italian, cutaway, mao, officer), etc.
+Now democratized, it has many variations: on the cuffs (musketeer, simple, beveled), on the collar (French, English, American, button-down, Italian, cutaway, Mao, officer), etc.